-A California (CA) Eviction Notice is a formal letter sent by a landlord to their tenant in the event the tenant violates the terms of the rental agreement.
-An eviction notice indicates the landlord wants the tenant to remedy the breach or else vacate the property.
+A California eviction notice is a formal letter sent by a landlord to their tenant when they violate the terms of the rental agreement.
+The form indicates the landlord wants the tenant to remedy the breach or vacate the property.
 If the tenant does neither, the landlord may file for eviction with their local Superior Court in California to begin the eviction process.

 Eviction Laws and Requirements